 - On Collection Day

-Compulsory & Non-Compulsory Collections (Garbage & Recycling)
+Compulsory & Non-Compulsory Collection Areas

-Compulsory waste collection areas include properties within residential and low density residential zones, townships and rural living.
-Residential and low density residential zones are serviced by a 120 litre weekly garbage collection and a 240 litre fortnightly recycling collection.
+Compulsory waste collection areas include properties within residential and low-density residential zones, townships and rural living.
+Residential and low-density residential zones are serviced by a 120 litre weekly garbage collection and a 240 litre fortnightly recycling collection.

-If you live within an area not serviced by Council collections, you may purchase waste vouchers for use at Council’s Transfer Stations.
+If you live within an area not serviced by Council collections, you may purchase vouchers for use at Council’s Transfer Stations.